 COVID-19 Office Update

-We want you to know that we are following the current recommendations of the Centers for Disease Control and Prevention, American Dental Association, and Oregon Health Authority.
-As stated in the press release from the Governor’s Office, there are certain guidelines, which were outlined by the Oregon Health Authority, to help medical facilities approach resuming patient care.
+We want you to know that we are following the current recommendations of the Centers for Disease Control and Prevention, American Dental Association, and Oregon Health Authority to prevent transmission of SARS-CoV-2 (COVID-19).
+Thankfully, throughout the pandemic, studies have shown that dental offices have effectively prevented transmission of COVID-19.
+There are guidelines to help medical facilities in our approach to continuing patient care in the midst of this pandemic.
 These guidelines state that our office must:

 - Have adequate personal protective equipment (PPE) for our clinicians as recommended by the CDC